SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 In the protocol `'instance allocation'` implement the primitive called `allocateAnInstance` that when sent to an _objClass_ returns a new instance whose instance variable values are nil and whose objClassId represents the objClass.

+Hints: in Pharo we use the message `new:` to specify the size of Arrays.
+For example, `Array new: 5` will create an array of 5 elements.

 Make sure that you execute the test method: `testAllocate`

 ### Keywords primitives

 The original implementation of ObjVLisp uses the facility offered by the Lisp keywords to ease the specification of the instance variable values during instance creation.
 It also provides a uniform and unique way to create objects.
 We have to implement some functionality to support keywords.
-However as this is not really interesting that you lose time we give you all the necessary primitives.
+However, as this is not really interesting that you lose time we give you all the necessary primitives.

 #### Your job.